dguo/dannyguo.com/content/blog/the-decline-of-the-macbook-pro.md

 that I would prefer.
 Rather than a touch bar, its uncommon feature is a physical webcam cover, which I actually want.

-At this point, the main thing holding me back from switching is the fact that I want to learn how to develop mobile apps, and a Mac is basically required for iOS development.
+The main thing holding me back from switching is the fact that I want to learn how to develop mobile apps, and a Mac is basically required for iOS development.
 While there are workarounds, they all have enough restrictions and drawbacks that they don't seem viable.
 Some of the other advantages of sticking with Apple are:

 * [iTerm2](https://iterm2.com/) is the best terminal emulator I've used.
 * There are many more desirable native apps for macOS than for Linux.